Bernstein-gamma functions and exponential functionals of Levy Processes: Introduction

 \item In Theorem \ref{thm:smallTime} comprehensive results are also presented for the behaviour of the law at zero.

 \item Next, when $\limi{t}\IPsi(t)=\int_{0}^{\infty}e^{-\xi_s}ds=\infty$ and under the Spitzer's condition for $\xi$ we establish the weak convergence of the probability measures $\Pbb{\IPsi(t)\in dx}$ after proper rescaling in time and space.
 This result is particularly relevant in the world of random processes in random environments, where such information strengthens significantly the results of \cite{Li-XU-16,Palau-Pardo-Smadi-16}.
+To achieve this we have developed necessary and sufficient conditions for the finiteness of the positive and negative moments of $\IPsi(t)$.

-\item We proceed by showing that the Wiener-Hopf type factorization of the law of $\IPsi$ which was proved, under some technical conditions, in \cite{Pardo2012,Patie-Savov-11} holds in fact in complete generality, see Theorem \ref{thm:factorization} which also contains additional interesting factorizations.
+\item We proceed by showing that the Wiener-Hopf type factorization of the law of $\IPsi$ which was proved, under some moderate technical conditions, in \cite{Pardo2012,Patie-Savov-11} holds in fact in complete generality, see Theorem \ref{thm:factorization} which also contains additional interesting factorizations.

 \item Finally, by means of a classical relation between the entrance law of positive self-similar Markov processes and the law of the exponential functional of L\'evy processes, we compute explicitly the Mellin transform of the former, see Theorem \ref{thm:PSSMP}\eqref{it:entrance}.
 Moreover, exploiting this relation and the Wiener-Hopf decomposition of the law of $\IPsi$ mentioned earlier, we derive intertwining relations between the positive self-similar semigroups, see Theorem \ref{thm:PSSMP}\eqref{it:intertwining}. \end{enumerate}